masak1112/ambs/README.md

 ### Set-up environment on Jülich's HPC systems or other computing systems

-The following commands will setup a customized virtual environment either on a known HPC-system (Juwels, Juwels Booster or HDF-ML) or on a generalized computing system (e.g. zam347 or your personal computer).
+The following commands will setup a customized virtual environment either on a known HPC-system at JSC (Juwels, Juwels Booster or HDF-ML).
+Setting up a virtual environment on other computing systems, e.g. the personal computer, is currently not supported, but targeted for the future.
 The script `create_env.sh` automatically detects on which machine it is executed and loads/installs all required Python (binary) modules and packages.
 The virtual environment is set up in the top-level directory (`[...]/ambs/video_prediction_tools`)